Moody5m/Meechs-Hostage/README.md

 3. Restart your server.

 Explore and enjoy a more dynamic gameplay with our MLO, crafted to enrich your community’s experience.
-For more information and updates, visit [Your Contact Info].
+For more information and updates, visit https://github.com/Swivfty/Meechs-24-7.